chai2010/greentreesnakes/nodes.rst

            Store()
            Del()

-   Variable referemces can be used to load the value of a variable, to assign a new value to it, or to delete it.
+   Variable references can be used to load the value of a variable, to assign a new value to it, or to delete it.
 Variable references are given a context to distinguish these cases.